Redirecting Behavior: A Guide for Early Childhood Educators

 Young children may display challenging behaviors like tantrums or not following directions when they're upset or don't know how to express their feelings.
 Teachers and caregivers play a vital role in helping children learn to manage their big emotions and impulses.

-Redirecting behavior is a useful strategy to stop a challenging behavior from escalating.
-While it may take time and patience to use this technique effectively, it's a valuable skill for all educators to have.
+While it may take time and patience to use this technique effectively, redirecting behavior is a valuable skill for all early childhood educators to develop.

 What is redirecting behavior?